-Learn the basic principles of natural living and 3 types of changes you can make to live a more natural, eco-friendly lifestyle.
+Learn the basic principles of natural living and three types of changes you can make to live a more natural, eco-friendly lifestyle.

 Organic.
 Sustainable.
 Non-Toxic.
 If you are in search of a definition of natural living you will find many different opinions, depending on who you ask or which corner of the Internet you search in.